“Jewelry is permanent, and it’s so universal. How often in our lifetime do we have the chance to make something special that lasts forever?”

 As you start working with gold, your material costs will be higher, of course, but they will be offset by larger profit margins.
 Each piece will take you roughly the same amount of time it would to create in silver, but because gold has a higher price point and a higher perceived value among the jewelry buying public, you can sell it for much more, resulting in a higher ROI per hour on gold pieces.

 Adding small gold accents to silver jewelry allows you to set a higher price on your pieces.
-If you’re nervous about the initial cost of materials, products like gold-filled metals, bi-metal sheet and gold foils make it easy to start incorporating gold into your work without breaking the bank.
+If you’re nervous about the initial cost of materials, products like gold-filled metals and gold foils make it easy to start incorporating gold into your work without breaking the bank.

 4. Its Diverse Color Options